bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

 modified: March 4, 2019
 ---

-# CBW BiCG Module 3 - IGV lab
+# BiCG Module 3 - IGV lab

 This lab was created by Sorana Morrissy, then modified by Florence Cavalli and Heather Gibling